claritylab/lucida/tools/deploy/README.md

   asrmaster-controller-https.yaml
   ```

-  then recreate the following pods by running:
+  then recreate the following service and pods by running:

   ```
   kubectl delete -f asrmaster-controller.yaml